paparazzi/paparazzi/doc/sphinx/source/developer_guide/abi.rst

      // do something here
     }

-.. warning:: Make sure the callback doesn't take too much time (process the received data elsewhere), as ABI callbacks are not thread safe.
+.. warning:: Make sure the callback doesn't take too much time (better to process the received data elsewhere), to avoid delaying the execution of the main loop.

 In the initialization function (or later) call the binding function for the message you want to receive.